Misfits-Rebels-Outcasts/Nodef/NodePipeline.md

     7. Merge 2,6          >
     8. Viewer             >

-The lines joining the nodes could be further represented by listing the input nodes used, similar to using a spreadsheet formula (e.g. =SUM(A1,A2)).
+The lines joining the nodes could be further represented by listing the input nodes used, like using a spreadsheet formula (e.g., =SUM(A1,A2)).

 Input referencing previous nodes below: